 Any future equity financing will cause existing shareholders to experience dilution of their ownership interest in our company.
 In the event we are not successful in raising additional financing, we anticipate our company will not be able to proceed with its business plan.
-In such a case, we may decide to discontinue or modify our current business plan and seek other business opportunities in the resource sector.
+In such a case, we may decide to discontinue or modify our current business plan and seek other business opportunities.